animal health consulting

-HOWEVER, a mini-review of ivermectin pharmacokinetics (how a drug moves through a body) in humans raises some little red flags for me, in relation to the use of formulations not intended for humans.
+HOWEVER, a of ivermectin pharmacokinetics (how a drug moves through a body) in humans raises some little red flags for me, in relation to the use of formulations not intended for humans.
 This review was published in 2008, in the AAPS Journal (American Association of Pharmaceutical Scientists), by a group of pharmacologists in Spain.
 (The funding source is not specified, but I believe this was an independent review.)

 Here are my main points of concern: